hashicorp/terraform/website/docs/configuration/resources.html.md

 The `lifecycle` settings all effect how Terraform constructs and traverses the dependency graph.
-As a result, only literal values can be used because the processing happens to early for arbitrary expression evaluation.
+As a result, only literal values can be used because the processing happens too early for arbitrary expression evaluation.

 ### `provisioner` and `connection`: Resource Provisioners